owncloud/music/README.md

 #### Authentication

-To use Ampache you can't use your OwnCloud password.
+To use Ampache you can't use your ownCloud password.
 Instead, you need to generate APIKEY for Ampache.
-To go "Your username" → "Personal", and check section Music/Ampache, where you can generate your key.
-Enter generated key to your client as password.
+Go to "Your username" → "Personal", and check section Music/Ampache, where you can generate your key.
+Enter your ownCloud username and the generated key as password to your client.

 ### Installation